drarwood/vcf2gds/README.md

 ```
 dx cd /path/to/where/the/output/should/go
 ```
-Simply run the applet by specifying the name (and path if required) of the `*.vcf.gz` input VCF and the filename of the output GDS
+Simply run the applet by specifying the name (and path if required) of the `*.vcf.gz` input VCF and the filename of the output GDS.
-(note priority is set to high which is recommended for long processes to avoid jobs potentially being reset when running as normal priority jobs):
+Note priority is set to high below which is recommended for long processes to avoid jobs potentially being reset when running as normal priority jobs:
 ```
 dx run /path/to/install/apps/vcf2gds \
   -ivcf_file=/path/to/vcf/file/to/convert/my.vcf.gz \